Get

 Snowshoe Cat Overview

 Snowshoe cats are a rare, mixed breed.
-Snowshoe cats are a combination of a Siamese and either an American Shorthair.
+Snowshoe cats are a combination of a Siamese and likely an American Shorthair (often bi-colored).
 The breed gets its name from the fact that it has both white feet and white socks.
-A true Snowshoe cat will always have four white feet with white sock markings.
+A show-standard Snowshoe cat will be expected to have four symmetrical white feet with white sock markings.
+However, natural variability exists.
+For example, the white sock pattern in Snowshoe cats, determined by recessive white spotting genes, shows significant variation.
+Some cats might have four white feet, others only two, and some may even have mismatched markings.
+Similarly, the breed’s characteristic white inverted “V” on the face is not always present.
 These cats have distinctive, piercing blue eyes and the friendly personality of a Siamese cat.
 Their loving personality, stout build, and distinctive look have caused the Snowshoe cat to see a surge in popularity in recent years.

 Snowshoe cats are medium in size and build.
 These cats are not particularly large, but they are stockier than the slender Siamese cat.